chunfantasy/blog/content/post/Dev/Terminal/Tmux.md

 ---
-title: Webpack
+title: Tmux
-description: Notes for code Webpack
+description: Notes for using Tmux
-slug: webpack
+slug: tmux
 date: 2018-05-01
 categories:
   - Development
 tags:
   - Development
+  - Terminal
 ---
+## Basic
 - Create a new session

   Ctrl a + :new